super30admin/PreCourse-2/README.md

-# PreCourse_2
+# PreCourse_1

 # All Instructions are already provided in the respective files.

-Exercise_1 : Binary Search.
+Exercise_1 : Implement Stack using Array.

-Exercise_2 : Quick sort.
+Exercise_2 : Implement Stack using Linked List.

-Exercise_3 : Find Mid Point of a Singly Linked List.
+Exercise_3 : Implement Singly Linked List.

-Exercise_4 : Merge Sort.

-Exercise_5 : Iterative Quick Sort.

 *After completing the project kindly submit a pull request*